 This year's EPICS High Summer Workshop featured a session on nanoHUB resources.
 EPICS High teachers learned how to use nanoHUB materials and software in their projects and classes.

-For more information about summer training or the EPICS High program, view our brochure or contact:
+For more information about summer training or the EPICS High program, view our brochure or email us at: